sunitakerure/hello-java-cicd/README.md

 This project demonstrates a basic CI/CD pipeline for automation using Jenkins, Maven, Docker, and Selenium.

-Why this note in Jenkinsfile
+Why this note in Jenkinsfile:

-To explain each pipeline step clearly
+-> To explain each pipeline step clearly

-For easy understanding by others or future reference
+-> For easy understanding by others or future reference

 In Jenkinsfile
 //Linux / Mac